rndme/later/docs/api.md

   println SAFE MODE!
 end if
 ```

+## /delete/
+delete a stored file by calling the endpoint: `/run/?name=file.bat`.
+Returns `true|false` json reflecting if the file was actually deleted.

+## /resume/
+ Loads and restores persited state of suspended script by name.
+This loads all the state and variables from the flash and then executes the named script.
+Returns `true|false` json reflecting if the file was actually executed.

+## /suspend/
+Suspends and unloads a script by name.
+If given a ms param number, also sets it to resume in that number of milliseconds.
+This saves all the state and variables to the flash and then frees up a program slot.
+Returns `true|false` json reflecting if the file was actually suspended (found, running, and saved).

+## /reboot/
+Resets the ESP, same as pressing the reset button.
+Returns HTML response with a re-direct when the device returns to the wifi network.

 ## /dir/
 A JSON Array of Objects decribing the files save on the ESP.